Australian Bureau of Statistics

 If you prefer not to submit information via these websites, please contact us for advice on how to proceed.
-Please make a note of where you are on the website and provide this information to the consultant who accepts your call.
+Survey respondents should phone one of the following numbers, depending on the state or territory in which you reside:

 HOW TO ACCESS PERSONAL INFORMATION WE HOLD ABOUT YOU AND SEEK ITS CORRECTION

 You have the right to request access to the personal information that the ABS holds about you and to request its correction.
 If you are seeking access to personal information in relation to a survey, please contact the 1800 phone number you have been provided with (listed above in ‘Alternatives to the ABS website’).